ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

 * How to implement something to satisfy both groups above?
 * Is something like partial open science more sustainable?
 * Should we implement something transitional (for now)?
+* Does reviewer needs to see more than a reader?

 Assignment
 ----------